bann-dito/Venture_Camp/README.md

 ![Alt Text](./login.gif)

-### Listings Index

-Venture Camp features a listing index page that show cases each of unique and adventerous national parks in California.
-Users can browse through each of the listings to learn more about them!

 ### Booking

 Users can visiting a listing and book directly on the booking, if the user does not fill in the form correctly, error will prompt the user appropiately!